Coronavirus and cancer

 Unlike normal cells, cancer cells don't stop growing and dividing when there are enough of them.
 So the cells keep doubling, forming a lump (tumour) that grows in size.

-Eventually, a tumour made up of billions of copies of the original cancerous cell forms.
+A tumour forms made up of billions of copies of the original cancerous cell.

 Cells send chemical signals to each other all the time.
 Normal cells obey signals that tell them when they have reached their limit and will cause damage if they grow any further.
 But something in cancer cells stops the normal signalling system from working.

 Cancer cells can lose the molecules on their surface that keep normal cells in the right place.
-So they can become detached from their neighbours.
+So they can break away from their neighbours.

 This helps to explain how cancer cells can spread to other parts of the body.